6 Covered Wagon Activities for Middle School

 Examine Daily Life in a Covered Wagon

-Follow the Larkin family as they pack their wagon and share information about daily Life in a Covered Wagon.
+Follow the Larkin family as they pack their wagon and share information about Daily Life in a Covered Wagon.
 Learn about landmarks on the trail, hunting, children’s activities and how they celebrated special days.

 Make a Pioneer Meal

 What did they eat on the trail?
-It was difficult to carry a lot of ingredients and keep food fresh, so some food choices were limited.
+It was difficult to carry a lot of ingredients and keep the food fresh, so some food choices were limited.
 Pancakes were filling and easy, as they only required a few ingredients.

 Here are 6 pioneer recipes to make with your teen.
 Or check out Cooking Up Some American History to make Journey Potatoes, Peach Leather and Hardtack.